makoru-hikage/single-array-square/docs/1_the_basic_parts.md

 ## 1.3.
 The Lines
 A **line** pertains to a collection of cells in one direction.
 It is limited by a **boundary**.
 The length of the line is always equal to the value of the **base**.
 It can have two basic orientations: **horizontal** and **vertical**.
 If it has a horizontal orientation, the line is called a **row**.
 If it has a vertical orientation, it is a **column**.

+[Please take note that these "lines" are actually "line segments" if you feel pedantic with geometry or math.]

 ### 1.3.1.
 Cells in a Line
 The **cells** in a **line** count only up to the value of **base**. (e.g. When the base is 5, there can only be 5 cells in a line.)